 Dr. Bradley focused her attention on neighborhoods within the Los Verdes, Portuguese Bend and Ridgecrest communities based upon resident responses from a direct-mail survey that was sent to various areas of the city.
 A series of community meetings were held to first gather public input and later to disseminate Dr. Bradley's findings on the city's peafowl population and various population control measures.

-On February 20, 2001, the City Council unanimously approved Dr. Bradley’s recommendation of a 1-time, city sponsored demonstration project to trap up to 50 peafowl from private residential properties and to give away the caught birds to ranches and farms that wanted them.
+On February 20, 2001, the City Council unanimously approved Dr. Bradley's recommendation of a 1-time, city-sponsored demonstration project to trap up to 50 peafowls from private residential properties and to give away the caught birds to ranches and farms that wanted them.
 The trapping demonstration project was developed to show residents how to build a temporary, manually operated trap designed for peafowl and the appropriate method of trapping the birds.
-The city’s intent was to help minimize the negative impact upon residents living in close proximity to large peafowl flocks by reducing the population size, not eliminating the peafowl population.
+The city's intent was to help minimize the negative impact on residents living in close proximity to large peafowl flocks by reducing the population size, not eliminating the peafowl population.

 Due to reported sabotage of traps by peafowl enthusiasts, only 19 of the planned 50 peafowl were trapped.
-All 19 birds were relocated to large ranches or farms in California.
+All 19 birds were relocated to large ranches or farms throughout California.